-08.3 Elections
+8.3 ELECTIONS

-The Beavercreek Township Trustees agree to permit the Beavercreek Professional Fire Fighters Local 2857 to provide ballot boxes in strategic locations within the fire stations to conduct union business.
-The use of ballot boxes will not interfere with Fire Department operations.
+The Beavercreek Township Trustees agree to permit Beavercreek Professional Fire Fighters Local 2857 to provide ballot boxes in strategic locations within the fire stations to conduct union business.
+The use of ballot boxes will not interfere with Fire Department Operations.

-08.4 Workers' Compensation Representative
+8.4 Workers' Compensation Representative

-The Union's Workers' Compensation representative will be permitted time away from their regular duty assignment to represent Fire Department personnel in Workers' Compensation matters.
-The employer will pay the time the representative spends away from work as Union Leave and will be scheduled in accordance with Section 08.1.
+The Union's Workers' Compensation Representative will be permitted time away from their regular duty assignment to represent Fire Department personnel in Workers' Compensation matters.
+The Employer will pay the time the representative spends away from work as Union Leave and will be scheduled in accordance with section 8.1 Union Leave

-The Union's Workers' Comp representative will not be required to represent non-union personnel.
+The Union's Workers' Compensation Representative will not be required to represent non-union personnel.
 The Union Workers' Compensation representative will only support and testify for the Employee or the Union regarding a workers' compensation claim.

-08.5 Dues Check-off
+8.5 Dues Checkoff

-08.5.1 Paycheck Withdraw
+8.5.1 Paycheck Withdraw

-Upon presentation of a written deduction authorization, signed by an employee, the Township agrees to deduct the dues, initiation fees, and assessments of members of the Union from the available wages earned by such employee each pay period and to transmit the same to the Union Treasurer each month.
-This authorization will terminate immediately following the Township's receipt of such Employee's written notice to cancel the deduction of the Union dues from such employee's paycheck, in the event the employee is no longer eligible to be a member of the bargaining unit.
+Upon presentation of a written deduction authorization, signed by an Employee, the Township agrees to deduct the dues, initiation fees, and assessments of members of the

+Union from the available wages earned by such Employee each pay period and to transmit the same to the Union Treasurer each month.
+This authorization will terminate immediately following the Township's receipt of such Employee's written notice to cancel the deduction of the Union dues from such Employee's paycheck, in the event the Employee is no longer eligible to be a member of the bargaining unit.

-08.5.2 Union Certification
+8.5.2 Union Certification

-The Union will certify the amount to be deducted from each employee's Paycheck under Section 08.5.1 and the Township will be entitled to rely upon the accuracy of such certification and will not be liable to any employee by reason of any error in such certification.
-The Union must indemnify and save harmless the Township from and against any claim or demand brought or asserted by any employee by reason of the Township deducting from such employee's paycheck the amount certified by the Union under the provisions of this Article.
+The Union will certify the amount to be deducted from each Employee's Paycheck under section 8.5.1 Paycheck Withdraw and the Township will be entitled to rely upon the accuracy of such certification and will not be liable to any Employee by reason of any error in such certification.
+The Union must indemnify and save harmless the Township from and against any claim or demand brought or asserted by any Employee by reason of the Township deducting from such Employee's paycheck the amount certified by the Union under the provisions of this Article.

-08.5.3 Union Security
+8.5.3 Union Security

-It will be a continuing condition of employment that all bargaining unit employees:
+It will be a continuing condition of employment that all bargaining unit Employees: